Cohort Mode

 Defining the similarity metric

-Use the flag --similarity-metric-cohort.
-The default value is hamming.
-The alternative value is jaccard.
+Use --similarity-metric-cohort to choose the cohort metric.
+The default value is hamming; the alternative is jaccard.

 Exporting intermediate files

-It is possible to export all intermediate files, as well as a file indicating coverage with the flag --e.
-Examples:
+It is possible to export all intermediate files, as well as a file indicating coverage, with --export (--e).

-pheno-ranker -r individuals.json --e my_fav_id # for chosing a prefix
+pheno-ranker -r individuals.json --export my_fav_id # choose a prefix

 The intermediate files can be used for further processing (e.g., import to a database; see FAQs) or to make informed decisions.
 For instance, the file export.coverage_stats.json has stats on the coverage of each term (1D-key) in the cohort.
 It is possible to go more granular with a tool like jq that parses JSON.
 For instance: